Naeemur/react-native-pop/README.md

 ## API

+Child popup components are stateless and uses react context to interact with parent `<Popup/>` component.
+All of the child popup components must be child of `<Popup/>` component to work.

 ## ***Component: Popup.Menu***

 A popup that alerts user with a message.
 Its props and default values are -